vojtasvoboda/oc-userexportpdf-plugin/README.md

 Compatible with all plugins extending RainLab.User such as RainLab.Location, RainLab.UserPlus - just update PDF template and add new fields!

-Tested with the latest stable OctoberCMS build 349.
+Tested with the OctoberCMS build 349.

 ## Dependencies